Even though I think SiteGround sucks, I’ll help you speed up your website on their hosting by improving LCP, TTFB, and core web vitals.

 12. Replace WP-Cron With A Real Cron Job

 SiteGround has a tutorial, but it’s easy.
 The first step is to disable wp-cron which you can do in FlyingPress.
 You can also do this this manually by opening your wp-config.php file and disable WordPress cron by adding the code before the line: /* That’s all, stop editing!
 Happy blogging. */

 Login to Site Tools → Devs → Cron Jobs.
 Create a cron job using the code to execute twice per hour.
 As SiteGround says, “replace /home/customer/www/yourdomain.com/public_html with the actual path to your WordPress application’s core file.”
 This can also help reduce CPU usage.

 cd /home/customer/www/yourdomain.com/public_html; wp cron event run --due-now >/dev/null 2>&1

-Most people upgrade from GoGeek to SiteGround’s cloud hosting in hopes of a faster website or to fix CPU limit issues.
-Do not do this.
+I’ve already used it and am glad I don’t anymore.
+Many people upgrade from GoGeek to SiteGround’s cloud hosting in hopes of a faster website or to fix CPU limit issues.
+Don’t do it.

 Why is my website slow on SiteGround?